Thinking about hiking the Navajo Loop Trail in Bryce Canyon National Park? You’re in for one of the park’s most iconic and rewarding experiences.

 About 15 minutes after the Two Bridges formation (0.4 miles from the intersection at the bottom), the switchbacks end.
 Soon after, you can see Thor’s Hammer.
 This is one of the most famous hoodoos in the park and can only be seen from this trail.

-It’s a very cool hoodoo and even if you decide to only hike the Wall Street side of the Navajo Loop, I recommend hiking down at least this far so that you don’t miss it.
+It’s a very cool hoodoo so even if you decide to only hike the Wall Street side of the Navajo Loop, I recommend hiking down at least this far so that you don’t miss it.

 You can also see a fin with some holes starting to separate the fin into pillars – which really helps demonstrate how the hoodoos are formed in different stages.